codicolus/UHI_analysis/README.md

 # UHI_analysis
-Urban heat island effect in the city of Bern (heat wave 2019)
+Urban heat island effect in the city of Bern, Switzerland (heat wave 2019)